 - V3 introduced even more quality of life improvements such as packing more spare hardware, changing to a new motor connector that ensures more reliable connectivity between the stepper motors and the LongBoard controller, and adding mounting holes for our new dust shoe design.
 The biggest change with this version were the tweaks to the LongBoard controller which brought a detachable e-stop switch to control power to the box, a top-mounted LED to better indicate power to the board, and some tweaks to the input circuitry so that it could be run a bit more reliably.
 V3 shipped August 14th, 2020 to November 3rd, 2020.

-- V4 brought along some components now being sheet metal rather than 3D printed (shoulder brackets and drag chain mount) as well as more improvements to process/QA for more reliable production and easier assembly.
-Later V4 machines also came with improved hardware bagging and a new, thicker 65mm router mount for added rigidity.
-V4 began shipping November 23rd, 2020.
+- V4b has been our step towards a more scalably manufactured LM, bringing along some new parts being sheet metal rather than 3D printed (shoulder brackets and drag chain mount) as well as more improvements to process/QA for more reliable production and easier assembly.
+Later V4b machines also came with improved hardware bagging and a new, thicker 65mm router mount for added rigidity holding onto the router body.
+V4b began shipping January 11th, 2021.

 You can find the designs of every part and assembly of every version of the LongMill Benchtop CNC in the linked Onshape documents below: